pradeepkmaran/kvick/README.md

-# kvick-app
+# kvick-db

-A simple application built with CMake and Docker.
+A simple Key value store built with CMake and Docker.

 ## Requirements